 Wallace & Co plaques

 R C Bell (Tyneside Pottery, 1971) writes that the pottery in Forth Banks, Newcastle, was managed by Redhead, Wilson & Co before 1838.
 He says that James Wallace & Co operated at Forth Banks between 1838 and 1858, and that in 1858 the pottery became simply Wallace & Co.
 Bell gets his data from business directory entries.
-However, this plaque, and those below, almost certainly predate 1858.
-Even the date of 1838, when James Wallace took over the pottery seems quite late for the above plaque.
+However, these plaques, and those below, almost certainly predate 1858.
+Even the date of 1838, when James Wallace took over the pottery seems quite late for those above.
 N.B.
 C.C. & Co were producing similar plaques c1830.

 R C Bell (Tyneside Pottery, 1971) writes that the pottery in Forth Banks, Newcastle, was managed by Redhead, Wilson & Co before 1838.
 He says that James Wallace & Co operated at Forth Banks between 1838 and 1858, and that in 1858 the pottery became simply Wallace & Co.
 Bell gets his data from business directory entries.
-However, this plaque, and those below, almost certainly predate 1858.
-Even the date of 1838, when James Wallace took over the pottery seems quite late for the above plaque.
+However, these plaques, and those below, almost certainly predate 1858.
+Even the date of 1838, when James Wallace took over the pottery seems quite late for those above.
 N.B.
 C.C. & Co were producing similar plaques c1830.

 Rev John Knox